She was trending on Twitter. Strangers were calling her ugly.

 TL;DR: Why Sydney Sweeney is an Enneagram Type 3

-At twelve years old, Sydney Sweeney made three decisions that still govern her life.
+At twelve, Sydney Sweeney made three decisions that still govern her life.

-First, she created a PowerPoint presentation with a five-year business plan for her acting career.
-Not a wish list — a chain reaction: "If she auditioned for X short film, she'd be recruited by agents Y and Z, and then she'd book this film where she'll meet this well-connected producer, and so on."
-She mapped out the auditions, the agents, the SAG card timeline, the finances.
+She created a PowerPoint presentation with a five-year business plan for her acting career.
+Not a wish list.
+A chain reaction: "If she auditioned for X short film, she'd be recruited by agents Y and Z, and then she'd book this film where she'll meet this well-connected producer, and so on."
+Auditions, agents, SAG card timeline, finances.
 She still has the PowerPoint.
 (CNBC)

-Third, she decided to only drink water.
+And she decided to only drink water.
 No coffee, no soda, nothing else.
 She has never broken this rule.
-She has never tried coffee.
+Has never tried coffee.
 When she needs energy, she reaches for Swedish Fish.
 (Cheatsheet)

-Three systems.
-All set in place by a child.
-All still running.
+Three systems, all set in place by a child.
+All still running sixteen years later.

-This is a person who, at twelve, was already building systems, making lifelong rules, and locking herself in dark spaces to feel something she could use.
+At twelve, she was already making lifelong rules and locking herself in dark spaces to feel something she could use.
 The discipline came before the career.
-The architecture came before the need.

 Before the systems could work, they had to be paid for.
 The currency was everything her family had.